 Last, think about equipping store associates with tech so they can provide customers with product information and information about availability.
 Additionally, in-store tech helps you level-up your customer service.
 Associates can process online orders for customers for items out-of-stock in-store.
 This helps you secure the purchase while keeping shopping convenient for your customer.

-Nordstrom did this early on in 2012.
+Nordstrom did this over 10 years ago back in 2012.
 In a an article for NPR, Nordstrom’s public relations director, Colin Johnson contends, “You’ve got to be rapid, you’ve got to be on the spot.
 You have to have that information at your fingertips.”
-How much more so in 2020?

 Interestingly, 66% of store associates say they could provide better customer service if equipped with tablets.
 Reduce returns in-store by giving customers what they need and boost your bottom line by equipping employees with knowledge and tools to make the sale.